Trip Kuehne: Personal life

 Kuehne is the eldest child of Ernest W. "Ernie" Kuehne, Jr. and ex-wife Pam Kuehne.
 His father is a successful lawyer and businessman who says he was a hard-driving parent: "I don't think my kids are competitive by accident."
 All three children have won USGA championships, a unique feat in the organization's history.
 His sister Kelli scored back-to-back victories at the U.S. Women's Amateur in 1995 and 1996 before turning pro in 1998, while brother Hank, before joining the PGA Tour in 1999, won the 1998 U.S. Amateur with Trip as his caddie.

-He lives with wife Dusti and son Will in Irving, Texas, and owns his own Dallas-based investment management company, Double Eagle Capital, which he started in 2005 after working as a hedge fund manager for Legg Mason.
+He lives with wife Dusti and son Will in Irving, Texas, and owns his own Dallas-based financial company, Double Eagle Capital, which he started in 2005 after working as a hedge fund manager for Legg Mason.
 His home club is the Vaquero Club at Westlake, Texas.